Harold Beach: Career

-He began work for 30 shillings a week in 1928.
+Beach began work for 30 shillings a week in 1928.

 World War II

 During the war he worked with the Hungarian-born Nicholas Straussler, working on military vehicles, including the innovative (and frequently lethal) floating tanks, which had a significant role in the Normandy landings (D-Day).

 After the war he worked for Garner-Straussler Mechanisation in West London.
 Whilst there he saw a job advertisement for a design draughtsman with Aston Martin.

 Aston Martin

 The 1960s Aston Martin vehicles had the bodywork styled by Carrozzeria Touring Superleggera of Milan in Italy, and the engines developed by Tadek Marek (from Poland).

 He started at Aston Martin on £11 a week in September 1950, working on a successor to the DB2, working with the Austrian Robert Eberan von Eberhorst.
 The DB4 was launched in 1958.

 In the early 1970s, Aston Martin was in financial difficulties, and was sold in 1972.